 - "How long should I try this before we evaluate whether it's working for me?"

 Specific questions get specific answers.
-Generic "can I have this?" gets a generic response.
+A generic "can I have this?" gets a generic shrug.

 What to check before getting a prescription

-Before you call your clinic or fire up a telehealth app, make sure you have these lined up:
+Before you call your clinic or open a telehealth app, line these up:

 - BMI documentation: You need a BMI of 30+, or 27+ with at least one weight-related comorbidity (type 2 diabetes, hypertension, dyslipidemia, obstructive sleep apnea).
 Your doctor's chart will have this.